loettz/interview-process-survival/5_INTERVIEW_PREP/README.md

 #### after the interview
 Take notes about your impressions.
 Things that you liked about the interview/people/tech stack and what you didn't like.
-During an interview you're excited and sometimes you forget a few details when time passes.
+During an interview you're excited and pumped with adrenaline, so sometimes you forget a few details afterwards.
 I personally found that having notes during an interview process was beneficial for me.

 ## Cultural fit (behavioral) interview :bomb: